19.04.2024

 How can we prevent a situation with the withdrawal of a video game just because of one song?

 It is important, first of all, to understand how long the active PR of the game and investing in it are envisaged.
 Some projects are short—term due to their genre and trends, some due to the size of investments.
-When developing such a project, it is not necessary to set a music license period for a period of ten years or more; a standard period of five years may be sufficient.
+When developing such a project, it is not necessary to set the music license period for a period of ten years or more; a standard period of five years may be sufficient.

 We must not forget that any project can suddenly "shoot" and be relevant many years later.
 Therefore, we still recommend signing music licensing agreements for a sufficiently long period (for example, 20 years) to avoid possible problems with copyright ownership.